 Skin cancers can occur anywhere, but are more common on places that are exposed to the sun.

-You may have a biopsy .
+You may have a biopsy.
 The sample can then be examined for under a microscope for the presence of cancer cells.

 In cases where the growth is large, or has been present for a long time, the lymph nodes in the area will be checked.
 More tests may be advised to determine if the cancer has spread to other parts of the body.

-Talk to your doctor about the best treatment for you.
-Treatment may include one or more of the following:
+The doctor will discuss a treatment plan, which may include one or more of the following:

 Many skin cancers can be cut from the skin quickly and easily.
 In fact, the cancer is sometimes completely removed during biopsy and no further treatment is needed.
 Surgical techniques include:

 This involves scooping the cancer out with a curette, an instrument with a sharp, spoon-shaped end.
 The area is treated with an electric current to control bleeding.
 This also kills any cancer cells remaining around the edge of the wound.
 This technique is used for small or superficial cancers.

 Mohs surgery is the removal of all of the cancerous tissue.
 The surgeon will try to remove as little healthy tissue as possible.
 This method is used to remove: